aarusso/OxiWear/README.md

 - `plot_nyquest`: plots the theoretically minimum viable sampling rate as a function of heart rate according to the Nyquest-Shannon theorem.
 - `plot_fq_vs_HR`: plots the results of `samplingFq_vs_HR` as both a 2 dimensional heat plot and marginalized across either sampling frequency or heart rate.
 - `plot_dur_vs_HR`: plots the results of `samplingDur_vs_HR` as both a 2 dimensional heat plot and marginalized across either sample duration or heart rate.
+- `plot_synth_spo2`: A simple function for plotting SpO2 vs time, used by the following functions
+- `plot_fig_1`, `plot_fig_2`,` plot_fig_3`: These functions plot simulated data to model the timecourse of SpO2 drops as observed in the literature (Sun et al _Gas exchange detection of exercise-induced right-to-left shunt in patients with primary pulmonary hypertension._ Circulation 2002).
+See docstring of plotting.py for parameter choices to simulate these empirical data.
+- `plot_rate_vs_alarm_time`: plots the results of `inter_sample_vs_alarm_time` as both a 2 dimensional heat plot and marginalized across trigger threshold.
+- `plot_color_range`: Plots a SpO2 trace with green, orange, and red ranges overlaid and the SpO2-aware sampling strategy indicated with x's.
+- `plot_fraction_batt_vs_orange_time`:  plots the results of `get_battery_fraction` as both a 2 dimensional heat plot and a line plot with slices through % time in orange range.
+- `plot_battery_life_in_days`: plots the results of `get_battery_fraction` on the scale of days as both a 2 dimensional heat plot and a line plot with slices through % time in orange range.

 ## Required Packages